The TPTP Problem Library

 $product/2 Product of two numbers.

-$quotient/2 Exact quotient of two $rat or $real numbers.
+$quotient/2 Exact quotient of two numbers of the same type.
 For non-zero divisors, the result can be computed.
 For zero divisors the result is not specified.
 In practice, if an ATP system does not "know" that the divisor is non-zero, it should simply not evaluate the $quotient.
 Users should always guard their use of $quotient using inequality, e.g.,

 !
 [X: $real] : ( X != 0.0 => p($quotient(5.0,X)) )